GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A great programmer thinks about the program on a constant basis, whether driving or eating.
-That method takes an incredible amount of mental energy.
+> ### Managing a large project is a qualitatively different problem from managing a small one, just as leading a division of infantry into battle is different from commanding a small special forces team.
 >
-> ~ *Bill Gates*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts